tubiana/TTClust/README.md

  - median
  - **ward** (DEFAULT)

-3 possibilities  are available for the calculation:
+4 possibilities  are available for the calculation:

+1. **Autoclustering** (default method).
+The autoclustering uses the elbow method to find the optimum cluster numbers.
-1. give the number of clusters you want.
-Eg: if you want 3 clusters, use the argument ..* **-ng 3**
+2. Give the number of clusters you want.
+Eg: if you want 3 clusters, use the argument
+**-ng 3**
-2. give a cutoff for the clustering.
-The final clustering are made from a ..* dendrogram and this cutoff is used for the distance cutoff.
-If you want to ..* set this cutoff by hand, use the argument **-cc X** (X is the cutoff)
+3. Give a cutoff for the clustering.
+The final clusters are made from a dendrogram and this cutoff is used for the distance cutoff.
+If you want to
+..* set this cutoff manually, use the argument
+**-cc x.x** (x.x is the cutoff)
-3. Choose your cutoff by clicking on the matplotlib windows (on the dendrogram) ..* in this case don't use the other arguments. **recommended for the first clustering**
+4. Choose your cutoff by clicking on the matplotlib windows (on the dendrogram) in this case don't use the other arguments. **recommended for the first clustering**

 #### Distance Matrix
 The distance matrix can be long to calculate depending on your trajectory size.
 That's why this matrix is saved on the ".npy" format, in order to be used later.
-The name of the matrix will be the name of your selection string for clustering (*sr*) If you use the same selection string for clustering (*sr*) the matrix will be detected and the programme will ask you if you want to use it again (Y), to recalculate this matrix (N) or choose another matrix (O).
-If you want to use the saved matrix without interactive this interactive question) add in argument **-i n** which will deactivate the interactive prompt.
+The name of the matrix will be the name of your selection string for clustering (*sr*) If you use the same selection string for clustering (*sr*) the matrix will be detected and the programme will ask you if you want to use it again (Y), recalculate this matrix (N) or choose another matrix (O).
+If you want to use the saved matrix without this interactive question) add in argument **-i n** which will deactivate the interactive prompt.